namanjaswani27/Neural_Network_Architectures_using_Numpy/CNN/README.md

 - Trained a single layer CNN network with padding/strides/dilation
 - Computed L2 loss between feature map obtained from true weights and trained weights

+The dataset (CIFAR-10) can be downloaded from (https://www.cs.toronto.edu/~kriz/cifar.html)